kubescape/kubescape/README.md

 </br>

-### Please [Star ⭐](https://github.com/kubescape/kubescape/stargazers) the repo if you want us to continue developing and improving Kubescape 😀
+### Please [star ⭐](https://github.com/kubescape/kubescape/stargazers) the repo if you want us to continue developing and improving Kubescape 😀

 </br>